elmerucr/lib65ce02/README.md

 # lib65ce02
 ## Description
 This code, written in c and available on [GitHub](https://github.com/elmerucr/lib65ce02), aims to become a cycle exact emulation of the 65ce02 cpu.
 Its programming interface is inspired by [Musashi Motorola 680x0 emulator](https://github.com/kstenerud/Musashi) by Karl Stenerud.
-Please realise that quite a few instructions needed guessing for their internal working as this cpu is not wide-spread.
+Please realise that quite a few instructions needed guessing for their exact internal working as this cpu is not widely known as e.g. the 6502.
 ## Motivation
 Many emulation libraries for older cpu's already exist.
 This is for my own learning experience and for development of a virtual 65ce02 based computer system.
 ## Core functions